ivanperez-keera/haskanoid/README.md

 * If you are interested in game design: this game is quite simplistic, consisting only of blocks that must be hit.
-Some ideas for improvements: things could fall when a block is hit; some blocks might be ``poisonous'';
+Some ideas for improvements: things could fall when a block is hit; some blocks might be "poisonous";
   the ball could go faster or slower with time; each level might have a timer to complete it; the paddle might tilt to the sides as it moves, the inclination depending on the acceleration (or the Wiimote roll).